FCC Repeals 'Net Neutrality' Rules For Internet Providers

 It's a principle that Internet providers should be neutral gateways that provide equal access to all legal web content.

+The FCC's decision is otherwise slated to go into effect in the coming weeks, after a review by the Office of Management and Budget.

-Before the FCC took a vote, the meeting room was briefly evacuated over a security threat, which has not been officially explained.
+Before the FCC took the net neutrality vote, the meeting room was briefly evacuated over a security threat, which has not been officially explained.
 Live-streams from inside the empty rooms showed security guards with what appeared to be bomb-sniffing dogs.

 In undoing the regulations, the FCC has reasserted one of the net neutrality requirements: that Internet providers — such as Comcast, Verizon and AT&T — have to disclose to their users what exactly they do to web traffic.
 This will essentially shift all enforcement to the Federal Trade Commission, which polices violations rather than pre-empts them through regulations.